Anatoliy Marunov during the court session via videoconference, July 28, 2025

 Case History

-In October 2021, the Investigative Committee conducted at least 8 searches in different districts of Moscow and the Moscow region.
-Anatoliy Marunov, Sergey Tolokonnikov and Roman Mareev were detained and sent to the temporary detention facility.
-Later, Mareyev and Tolokonnikov were placed in a pre-trial detention center, and Marunov was placed under house arrest.
-A criminal case was opened against them under an extremist article.
+In October 2021, the Investigative Committee conducted at least eight searches in different districts of Moscow and the Moscow Region.
+Anatoliy Marunov, Sergey Tolokonnikov and Roman Mareyev were detained and sent to a temporary detention facility.
+Later, Mareyev and Tolokonnikov were placed in a pretrial detention center, and Marunov was placed under house arrest.
+A criminal case was initiated against them under an article for extremism.
 In June 2022, the case went to court.
-The charges were based on notes made by an FSB agent depicting an interest in the Bible.
-In July 2023, the defendants were sentenced: labor veteran Marunov - 6.5 years, Tolokonnikov - 5 years, and Mareev - 4.5 years in a general regime colony.
+The charges were based on notes made by an FSB agent feigning an interest in the Bible.
+In July 2023, the defendants were sentenced: veteran of labor Marunov — 6.5 years, Tolokonnikov — 5 years, and Mareyev — 4.5 years in a penal colony.
 A year later, the court of appeal toughened Tolokonnikov’s punishment, adding 2 months to his term.
-In October 2024, Roman Mareev was released, and in June 2025, Sergey Tolokonnikov was released.
-In July of the same year, the court rejected the lawyer’s petition for mitigation of punishment for seriously ill Anatoly Marunov.
+In October 2024, Roman Mareyev was released, and in June 2025, Sergey Tolokonnikov was released.
+In July of the same year, the court rejected the lawyer’s request to mitigate the punishment for Anatoliy Marunov, who is seriously ill.

 Timeline